tasxatzial/search-engine-trec-fair-ranking-19/README.md

 * Fast creation of the index files.
 * Low disk/mem usage during the creation of the index files.
 * Fast search.
-* Fast computation an low disk/mem usage during the calculation of the pagerank scores.
+* Fast computation & low disk/mem usage during the calculation of the pagerank scores.

+Searching is still considered slow and resource demanding mainly because all search results are returned.

 ## Results

-The [results](/results/) folder contains a complete log of the results including a simple analysis of the pagerank graph structure.
+The [results](results/) folder contains a complete log of the results including a simple analysis of the pagerank graph structure.

 ## Documentation

-The [docs](/doc/) folder contains reports regarding the indexing/search/evaluation process, an overview of the fair ranking track, and detailed explanation of the algorithms.
+The [docs](doc/) folder contains reports regarding the indexing/search/evaluation process, an overview of the fair ranking track, and detailed explanations of the algorithms used in this engine.

+## Scripts

+The [scripts](scripts/) folder contains all necessary files regarding the evaluation the system for the TREC fair ranking track.
+For this engine only [fair-TREC-evaluation-sample.json](scripts/fair-TREC-evaluation-sample.json) was used.

 ## TODO

 Ideas for further improvements:

 * Improve exception handling (properly close files, check for invalid arguments)
-* Show paginated results in GUI.
+* Add support for showing paginated results in GUI.
+Currently only the top 10 results of each query are printed.
+Extending the GUI so that we can browse paginated results should be trivial since most of the required functions have already been implemented.
-* Reduce memory requirements while searching.
-This will also mean that only the top X results are returned.
+* Reduce memory requirements while searching (use different structures for holding the results, return top X results).

 ## Compile & Run